-As shown on Sheet 18 of 25 and described in the written materials exhibit 7, stormwater from the site will be treated in stormwater infrastructure meeting the Maine Department of Environmental Protection's and the Town of Gorham's stormwater requirements.
+As shown on Sheet 18 of 25 and described in the written materials, stormwater from the site will be treated in stormwater infrastructure meeting the Maine Department of Environmental Protection's and the Town of Gorham's stormwater requirements.

-Finding: Robie Street subdivision will not result in undue pollution of air, or surficial or ground waters, either on or off the site.
+Finding: Robie Street subdivision shall not result in undue pollution of air, or surficial or ground water, either on or off the site.